misiektoja/instagram_monitor/docs/configuration.md

 When you include the filename, Instagram Monitor writes the template directly as UTF-8.
 This avoids PowerShell changing the file encoding during redirection.

+If that file already exists, Instagram Monitor asks before replacing it and keeps a backup whose name includes the current date and time.
+Add `--force` to replace it without the question, which is what you want in a script.
+Without a terminal to ask on, the command refuses and leaves the file alone.
+Redirecting with `>` still bypasses all of this, because the shell truncates the file before Instagram Monitor runs.

 Open `instagram_monitor.conf` in a text editor and change the settings you need.
 The file contains a short explanation above each setting.

 Without `--config-file`, Instagram Monitor uses the first configuration it finds in this order: